 What graduate programs are available for the PhD portion of the program?

-I heard the Epidemiology Department has a PhD Program, is this Program eligible as part of the MD/PhD?
+I heard the School of Epidemiology and Public Health has a PhD in Epidemiology, is this program eligible as part of the MD/PhD?

 The Epidemiology program is not currently participating in the MD/PhD Program, but efforts to integrate it are underway.

 How many students are admitted into the MD/PhD Program each year?

 The Faculty of Medicine will enroll a maximum of four MD/PhD students per incoming MD class during the initial phase of our program.
 This represents approximately 2.4 percent of the total enrollments in the Faculty of Medicine.
 Plans have been submitted to increase the number of accepted students.